-If you purchase Class A Ordinary Shares and related warrants in this offering, assuming no value is attributed to the Placement Agent's Warrants and warrants, you will experience dilution to the extent of the difference between the combined public price per share you pay in this offering and the net tangible book value per share of our Class A Ordinary Shares immediately after this offering.
+If you purchase Class A Ordinary Shares in this offering, assuming no value is attributed to the Placement Agent's Warrants, you will experience dilution to the extent of the difference between the price per share you pay in this offering and the net tangible book value per share of our Class A Ordinary Shares immediately after this offering.
 The net tangible book value of our Class A Ordinary Shares on June 30, 2020 was \$16.3 million, or \$0.54 per share.
 Net tangible book value per share is equal to the amount of consolidated total assets, less intangible assets, goodwill and consolidated total liabilities, divided by number of Ordinary Shares outstanding.
 Such calculation does not reflect any dilution associated with the exercise of the share options and warrants.

-After giving effect to the assumed sale by us of an aggregate of 9,202,453 Class A Ordinary Shares and warrants to purchase up to 9,202,453 Class A Ordinary Shares in this offering at an assumed combined public offering price of \$1.63 per share and related warrant, after deducting the placement agent commissions and estimated offering expenses payable by us and assuming no exercise of the warrants, no value is attributed to the warrant or Placement Agent's Warrants and no Pre-Funded Warrants are sold, our as adjusted net tangible book value as of June 30, 2020 would have been \$39.6 million, or \$0.75 per share.
+After giving effect to the assumed sale by us of an aggregate of [•] Class A Ordinary Shares in this offering at an assumed public offering price of \$[•] per share, after deducting the placement agent commissions and estimated offering expenses payable by us and assuming no value is attributed to the Placement Agent's Warrants and no Pre-Funded Warrants are sold, our as adjusted net tangible book value as of June 30, 2020 would have been \$[•] million, or \$[•] per share.

-This represents an immediate increase in net tangible book value of \$0.22 per share to existing shareholders and an immediate dilution of \$0.88 per share to new investors purchasing Class A Ordinary Shares and related warrants in this offering.
+This represents an immediate increase in net tangible book value of $\S[\bullet]$ per share to existing shareholders and an immediate dilution of $\S[\bullet]$ per share to new investors purchasing Class A Ordinary Shares in this offering.
 The following table illustrates this per share dilution assuming no value is attributed to the Placement Agent's Warrants: